6 Things To Avoid In UAE

-Though alcohol is served and allowed to consumed in the UAE, but it should be only inside the premises of a four or five-star hotel.
+Though alcohol is served and allowed to consume in the UAE, it should be only inside the premises of a four or five-star hotel.
 Drinking is most public places is prohibited.
-Also any sort of drunk behavior outside the hotel premises is punishable.
+Also, any sort of drunk behavior outside the hotel premises is punishable.

 Careful Usage of Social Media

 Though social media is a tool to express one’s thoughts, feelings, and opinions, it is not so easy in the UAE.
 The usage of social media is restricted and also monitored.
 It may sound surprising to many that users are prohibited from circulating snaps of road or aviation accidents, messages for raising funds and charity, clicking pictures of airplanes and such others.

 Not just the content has kept a watch on, one also has to be careful about the language being used.
 Swearing, cursing, using foul language and emojis may lead to hefty penalization, jail or even deportation in extreme cases.

 So, the next time you are in UAE, please be cautious.

 You might also want to check out 9 Important Dos and Don’ts of Dubai & UAE